 In November 2011 ASIC released a report, which stated that after reviewing a number of Broker groups around Australia it was clear Broker files did not contain enough notes on the transaction or opportunity.
 Detailed notes are an important part of the transaction process and if a dispute arises can be easily accessed to resolve the dispute.
 In the first instance if a dispute arose you would refer to your licensee's Internal Dispute Resolution (IDR) Policy.
-If you cannot resolve the dispute in this instance then your client may choose to lodge the dispute with your External Dispute Resolution (EDR) provider (CIO or FOS).
+If you cannot resolve the dispute in this instance then your client may choose to lodge the dispute with your External Dispute Resolution (EDR) provider (AFCA).
 Your file notes will be requested as part of this resolution process.
-If you don't have any to provide to either CIO or FOS the External Dispute Resolution provider may just rule in favour or your client.
+If you don't have any to provide to AFCA, the External Dispute Resolution provider may just rule in favour or your client.
 As best practice guidance we suggest you review your process around the retention of file notes.

 What forms a note?

 In short detailed notes should be used as a time line for the opportunity, transaction or loan discussions with anyone who plays a part in the transaction.